shacho0011/peace/RESTful-in-Peace/README.txt

 ----------------------------------------------------------------

 When a user login, a #TOKEN is given in the #HEADER part as #jwt_token

-NOTE: 	#TOKEN always start with "Peace ".
-So the Ultimate token will be "Peace "+generated_token
+#TOKEN always start with "Bearer ".
+So the Ultimate token will be "Bearer "+generated_token
-		#TOKEN is added in HEADER as "Authorization" key
+#TOKEN is added in HEADER as "jwt_token" key